HOMEBLOGINQUIRYSEARCH

 There are two main types of CLL cancer:

-• B-cell CLL cancer: This type of leukemia starts in the B-cells, a type of white blood cell.
-B-cell CLL cancer is the most common type of CLL cancer.
+• B-cell CLL cancer: This type of leukemia starts in the B cells, a type of white blood cell.
+It is the most common type of CLL cancer.

-• T-cell CLL cancer: This type of leukemia starts in the T-cells, a type of white blood cell.
-T-cell CLL cancer is less common than B-cell CLL cancer.
+• T-cell CLL cancer: This type of leukemia starts in the white blood cells called T-cells.
+It is less common than B-cell CLL cancer.

 CLL can also be classified by how it progresses: